 The time for an empathetic communication revolution is now, and I know you can make a difference in the healthcare industry one conversation with patients at a time.

 Do you want to learn more about training representatives, identifying valuable skill sets in agents, reducing conflict with patients, and more?
-Register today for the webinar, The Compassionate Framework for Healthcare Collections, and improve patient connections while increasing revenue.
+Be sure to watch the recorded webinar below, The Compassionate Framework for Healthcare Collections, so you can improve patient connections while increasing revenue.

 - ABOUT THE AUTHOR -